AhmedMuhvip/AhmedMuhvip/README.md

     entry-level positions, or collaborative projects.
 </p>
 <p>
-    💞️ I’m interested in collaborating on simple projects where I can practice and improve my coding skills.
+    💞 I’m interested in collaborating on simple projects where I can practice and improve my coding skills.
 </p>
-<p>🛠️ Tech Stack: HTML, CSS, and basic JavaScript (learning React soon!).</p>
+<p>🛠️ Tech Stack: HTML, CSS, JavaScript (learning React soon!), and PHP.</p>
 <p>
-    📫 How to reach me: You can reach me via email at AhmedMuhammed0031@gmail.com.
+    📢 How to reach me: You can reach me via email at AhmedMuhammed0031@gmail.com.
 </p>

 <h3 align="left">Frontend Development:</h3>